gorena/marlboroTrails/README.md

 3. papaparse.min.js - parses the csv files allowing them to be put into a usable format

 The images included on the web-page can be found within the images file.
-The marlboroTrails.csv is an earlier version of the trails coordinates csv file;
-the marlboroTrails2.csv is the final version for the web-page.
+The marlboroTrails.csv and marlboroTrails2.csv files are earlier versions of the trail coordinates csv's; the marlboroTrails3.csv is the final version for the web-page.

 Sources:
 Discussing issue of pop-ups being cut off by map bounds: